DISCOVER OUR TRAVEL KITS

 1. Aromatherapy: To use aromatic extracts of plants (flowers, bark, resin, leaves or roots) for cosmetic or therapeutic purposes.

-6. Paraben and Paraffin Free: Products and their ingredients that do not contain components derived from petroleum.
+8. Paraben Free: Products and their ingredients that do not contain components derived from synthetic preservatives.

-9. Vegan Certified: Products that contain no animal ingredients or by-products, use no animal ingredients or by-products in the manufacturing process and no tests on animals by any company or independent contractor.
+9. Vegan Friendly: Products that contain no animal ingredients or by-products, use no animal ingredients or by-products in the manufacturing process.

 10. Wellbeing: A state of comfort, health or happiness.